RazvanBirt/livepoll-api/README.md

 # LivePoll API

-This stands as the **backend API MVP** for managing live polls in real-time.
-This service powers the core logic for creating polls, collecting votes, and returning live results.
+This API is currently in its MVP phase, with many improvements planned.
+It powers a simple polling service that lets developers create polls, gather votes, and retrieve live results.

 ---